 - Depart London on an overnight flight to Colombo.

 - We arrive in Colombo, where our naturalist guide will meet us at the airport and drive us to our lodge at Sigiriya.
 Recognised as a World Heritage Site for culture, Sigiriya is best known for the 200 metre rock that rises above the surrounding jungle.
-Here we hope to see the shaheen falcons, the distinctive Indian race of peregrine, which have made the rock their home.
-Amongst the birds to be seen in the nearby forest will be, black-rumped flameback, malabar pied hornbill, Sri Lanka wood-shrike, Indian and grey-bellied cuckoos.
+Here we hope to see the shaheen falcons, the distinctive South Asianrace of peregrine, which have made the rock their home.
+Amongst the birds to be seen in the nearby forest are black-rumped flameback, malabar pied hornbill, Sri Lanka wood-shrike, Indian and grey-bellied cuckoos.
 As dusk falls we have the chance of brown fish owl and Jerdon’s nightjar.

 - We should arrive at our accommodation by mid afternoon, in time for a gentle birding walk around the vicinity of the lodge.

-- The birdlife at Sigiriya is always excellent and we will spend the next full day in the Sigiriya Sanctuary looking for rufous woodpecker and Jerdon’s leafbird to thick-billed flowerpecker in this tranquil idyll.
+- The birdlife at Sigiriya is always excellent and we will spend the next full day in the Sigiriya Sanctuary looking for species including rufous woodpecker, Jerdon’s leafbird and thick-billed flowerpecker in this tranquil idyll.
 Please note that our visit to Sigiriya does not include a sightseeing trip to the World Heritage Site itself, which you may choose to visit, rather than go birding.
-Our guide will be happy to assist you make arrangements– fees for entry and guidance to be paid locally. .
+Our guide will be happy to assist you make arrangements– fees for entry and guidance to be paid locally.

 - After some optional pre-breakfast birding, we head across the hill country towards Kandy, stopping en route at a few birding spots, and arriving at our hotel in time for lunch.
 In the afternoon we visit the lovely Peradeniya Botanic Gardens.
-Here we shall be looking for forest wagtail, common hawk-cuckoo, southern hill mynah, Indian pitta and our final endemic, crimson-fronted barbet.
+Here we shall be looking for forest wagtail, common hawk-cuckoo, southern hill myna, Indian pitta the endemic crimson-fronted barbet.
 At dusk, a colony of Indian flying foxes comes to life, flying across the sunset.